Mark Weldon: Career

 Weldon worked at Skadden, Arps and McKinsey & Company, both in New York City.

 Weldon has served as the CEO of NZX Limited (NZX).
-When Weldon took over NZX, it was a mutual organization that had nearly been sold to the ASX for a peppercorn.
-He led the exchange through a demutualization and a listing, leading the organization for a ten-year period, from 2002 to 2012.
+When Weldon took over NZX, it was a mutual organisation that had nearly been sold to the ASX for a peppercorn.
+He led the exchange through a demutualization and a listing, leading the organisation for a ten-year period, from 2002 to 2012.

 Weldon has given a significant amount of time to public policy in New Zealand.
 Service includes: